Conditions We Treat

 A – Commissioned Emergencies

-B – Other Emergencies (considered under certain circumstances)
+B – Other Emergencies (Not routinely funded by NHSE.
+Considered under certain circumstances)

 Conditions We DON’T Treat